 - One all-encompassing bedliner that extends your truck bed life.

-- It’s not only great for your truck bed, but also your tailgate, bed rails, and more.
+- Great for your truck bed, tailgate, bed rails, and more surface options

 - After the application your truck bed will be protected against UV rays, rust, corrosion and more.